 Requirements For Growing Cilantro In Pot

 It is a plant that grows best in the sun.
 But be careful, too much heat will make it go to seed quickly.
-In summer (or in warm climates) place it in a position that receives shade in the afternoon.
+In summer (or in hot climates) place it in a position that receives shade in the afternoon.

 Cilantro likes evenly moist soil.
 When watering, make sure you never wet the foliage as cilantro is really susceptible to powdery mildew.